tonyrog/varp/README.md

     method	collect|count	count or collect models
     max		unsigned()	max number of models to collect order	<order>
-    bcp		boolean()	do not use equivalnce classes saturate	unsigned()	saturation vector width
+    bcp		boolean()	do not use equivalence classes saturate	unsigned()	saturation vector width
     pair	boolean()    test two variables at a time threshold	unsigned()   take more rounds in saturation.